 When disaster strikes, keeping communications are the key for first responders.
 Yet often wireless infrastructures may be damaged, and communications are no longer available.
 Therefore, it is crucial to have rapid tactical deployable networks to establish instant communication during emergency situations.
 There are a variety of ways to establish such communications.

 *Typical Cell-On-Wheels Deployment

-Network-in-a-Box (NIB) is a transportable device which provides seamless LTE connectivity to mobile users, offering services such as text messages, calls, and internet connectivity.
-NIB enables portable and rapid deployment of critical communication network with or without internet backhaul.
-NIB is suitable for use cases such as after-disaster scenario, terrorist attacks and military deployments which require an instant network connectivity.
-The basic structure of NIB includes Evolved Packet Core (EPC), eNodeB and application server for PTT and situational awareness applications.
+Network-in-a-Box (NIB) is a transportable device that provides seamless LTE connectivity to mobile users, offering services such as text messages, calls, and internet connectivity.
+NIB enables portable and rapid deployment of critical communication networks with or without internet backhaul.
+NIB is suitable for use cases such as after-disaster scenarios, terrorist attacks, and military deployments which require instant network connectivity.
+The basic structure of NIB includes Evolved Packet Core (EPC), eNodeB, and an application server for PTT and situational awareness applications.
 The NIB form factor encompasses all these elements within a single box that can be rapidly deployed to provide a temporary LTE network.

 *Typical NIB Architecture